I dreamed there was no knife in my hand after I took the punch to the side of my head.

 The irony is not only did the driver try to calm his friend down, but I also gave it my best attempt to placate the asshole.
 I mouthed sincerely that I was sorry and gestured as best I could to indicate I was certifiably the worst driver in the world who shouldn’t be allowed to walk the streets much less operate a motor vehicle upon them.

 It didn’t translate to the guy riding shotgun.
-He just kept laying on with the fuckyous and the assholes and the middle fingers to the point where I had enough and returned fire.
+He just kept laying on with the fuckyous and the assholes and the middle fingers and the kickyerasses to the point where I had enough and returned fire.
 Then he gestured: let’s fucking go right fucking here, right fucking now.

 But for some strange reason, I stayed put — surprisingly calmly so.
-Ignoring the psycho as he arrived at the driver’s side window I instead looked through the windshield at the driver of the car who also remained behind his wheel but now in exasperation held his head in both hands.
+Ignoring the psycho as he arrived at the driver’s side window and instead looked straight ahead at the driver of the car who also remained behind his wheel but now in exasperation held his head in both hands.

 Here’s the thing.
 I don’t take pain well.
 I don’t mean to say that I have a low threshold for it, it’s just that I woefully lack the ability to ignore whatever thing — be it animate, inanimate or in this case highly animated — that is the cause of that pain.
 I’ve destroyed chairs that I’ve stubbed toes on.
 I flushed a hamster down the toilet that bit me on the pinky.
 During my first year in junior high, I put a towering ninth grader in the hospital for suckering me into accepting a high five with a nail held between his middle and ring fingers.
 The school security guard had to pull me off him to stop me with hands full of his ears and hair from banging his head face first into the playground asphalt for the tenth time.
 It’s a byproduct overdrive impulse to inflict an equal or greater amount of damage to that which has been inflicted upon me.

-Slim as it may have been, any chance of me not going batshit at the slap was taken off the table when his fist came in full contact to my temple, the force of which drove me across onto the passenger seat, upon which sat my backpack and in which resided the buck knife with a folding four-inch locking blade that was a gift from the warehouse manager of a previous employer in a bad part south and east of downtown who told me for very good reason that I should never ever be without a knife.
+Slim as it may have been, any chance of me not going batshit at the eird slap was taken off the table when his fist came in full contact to my temple, the force of which drove me across onto the passenger seat, upon which sat my backpack and in which resided the buck knife with a folding four-inch locking blade that was a gift from the warehouse manager of a previous employer back when I hadn’t quite cleaned up so well.
+The job was in a bad part south and east of downtown and the manager told me for very good reason that I should never ever be without a knife.

-In the ensuing daze of ear-ringing semi-consciousness I won’t deny going to the complicated process of going into the appropriate pocket of the backpack, removing the knife from its case, and locking it open.
-I just sincerely don’t remember doing so.
-All I remember is that when I felt him grabbing at my shirt and pulling me back toward him, I came up more quickly than he expected.
+In the ensuing daze of ear-ringing semi-consciousness I won’t deny going through the complicated process of opening the appropriate pocket of the backpack, removing the knife from its leather case, and locking it open.
+It’s just that I sincerely don’t remember doing so.
+All I recall is that when I felt him grabbing at my shirt and pulling me back toward him, I came up more quickly than he expected.
 With my left arm I pinned his right arm against pillar of the car frame and kept pushing the forearm away from me at an unnatural angle until there was a very satisfying crack and and even more satisfying a scream.
-Then what may have been the butt of his left palm connected with my forehead and I saw a light show before my eyes during which I drove the knife in my right hand into and out of and into his midsection.
+Then what may have been the butt of his left palm connected with my forehead and I saw a light show before my eyes during which I drove the knife in my right hand into and out of and into and out of his midsection.

 All I knew when sirens sounded in the distance and grew louder with each passing second was that I had killed two things, a man and my date with Elie.
 I was far more upset about the latter.